-MAILING DATE: APRIL 4, 1997
+MAILING DATE: APRIL 3, 1998

-ANNUAL MEETING OF SHAREHOLDERS MAY 14, 1997
+ANNUAL MEETING OF SHAREHOLDERS MAY 13, 1998

-Notice is hereby given that the Annual Meeting of Shareholders of Hasbro, Inc. (the "Company") will be held at 10:00 A.M. on May 14, 1997 at the offices of the Company, 1027 Newport Avenue, Pawtucket, Rhode Island, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Hasbro, Inc. (the "Company") will be held at 10:00 A.M. on May 13, 1998 at the 200 Fifth Avenue Club, 200 Fifth Avenue, New York, New York, for the following purposes:

-- 1. To elect five directors of the Company to terms expiring in 2000; - 2.
-To ratify the selection by the Board of Directors of KPMG Peat Marwick LLP as independent certified public accountants for the Company for the fiscal year ending December 28, 1997; and - 3.
+- 1. To elect four directors of the Company to terms expiring in 2001 and one director of the Company to a term expiring in 1999; and. - 2.
 To transact such other business as may properly come before the meeting.

-The Board of Directors recommends that Shareholders vote FOR the election of the five persons nominated in the accompanying Proxy Statement and the ratification of the selection of KPMG Peat Marwick LLP as the Company's independent certified public accountants for the fiscal year ending December 28, 1997.
+The Board of Directors recommends that Shareholders vote FOR the election of the five persons nominated in the accompanying Proxy Statement.
 Shareholders are urged to attend the meeting in person.
 If you are not able to do so and wish that your stock be voted, you are requested to complete, sign, date and return the accompanying Proxy in the enclosed envelope.
 No postage is required if mailed in the United States.